AUGUST 19, 2020

 Mr. Johnson is a member of NMB Branch 400.
 He and his wife, Karen, have three grown daughters and reside in Fitchburg, Wisconsin.

-Michael’s volunteer experience includes being on the Finance committee and Chairman of the Building Committee at his church and Pius X High School.
-As a member, Michael serves as Lodge Secretary and YELL!
-Group organizer for this lodge, Lodge No. 426 and participates in many of the lodge’s charitable and community service projects.
+Michael currently resides in Lincoln, Nebraska.
+His volunteer experiences include serving as the Chairman on the Building Committee at his Church.
+He is also involved in the Knights of Columbus and Finance Committee member at his Church as well.
+He is currently serving on the Board at Pius X High School.
+As a member of Western, Michael also serves as Lodge 426’s Treasurer and YELL!
+Group organizer and participates in many of the lodge’s charitable and community service projects.

 Nancy Nelson Heykes